aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-properties/_index.md

 ## **Set Default Language**

-This Javascript code shows you how to set the default language for an entire PowerPoint presentation:
+This JavaScript code shows you how to set the default language for an entire PowerPoint presentation:

 ```javascript
 var loadOptions = new aspose.slides.LoadOptions();